 - 2.1 The controller contains a thermostat, an On/Mode Select button, an Off button and 5 lights showing which mode is selected.
 (Fig 1) - 2.2 The Fanmaster is switched on by pressing the "On/Select" button once.
 The indicator light will show mode 1 selected, flash for a few seconds and then remain steady.
 When the light is steady the Fanmaster is working in the indicated mode.
-Subsequent operation of the On/Select button owne sequentially change the mode from 1 to 2 to 3 to 4 to 5 and then back to 1.
-If the On/Select button is kept pressed then lights will flash whilst this happens.
+Subsequent operation of the On/Select button will sequentially change the mode from 1 to 2 to 3 to 4 to 5 and then back to 1.
+If the On/Select button is kept pressed then the modes will automatically change in sequence and the lights will flash whilst this happens.
 When the required mode is selected removal of the finger will stop the progression, the light will flash for a few seconds and then remain steady showing that the Fanmaster is operating in the selected mode.